xeruf/instalee/README.md

 - Handler providers e.g. different make mechanisms on arch and debian
 - Run file in tempdir by default?
 - Handler for downloaded scripts (e.g. passff-host, funkwhale)
+- Ability to use multiple repos, including remote
+- Log Installs for reuse

 ### Windows
 - Install choco and git offline